Explainable Prediction of Text Complexity: The Missing Preliminaries for Text Simplification: Results

-We then evaluate how well the complexity classification can be explained, or how accurately and completely the complex parts of a sentence can be highlighted.
+We evaluate how well complexity classification can be explained, or how accurately the complex parts of a sentence can be highlighted.

-Results show that highlighting words in the AoA lexicon or LR features are rather strong baselines, indicating that most complexity of a sentence still comes from word usage.
-Increasing the number of important features for LR leads to a slight drop in precision and a considerably better recall.
-Although LSTM and LR perform comparably on complexity classification, using LIME to explain LSTM predictions presents better recall, F1 and TER (at similar precision) compared to using LIME to explain LR predictions.
-The LIME \& LSTM combination is a reasonably strong performer on all datasets, as well as SHAP \& LR.
+Results (Table~\ref{table_complexity_explanation}) show that highlighting words in the AoA lexicon or LR features are rather strong baselines, indicating that most complexity of a sentence still comes from word usage.
+Highlighting more LR features leads to a slight drop in precision and a better recall.
+Although LSTM and LR perform comparably on complexity classification, using LIME to explain LSTM presents better recall, F1, and TER (at similar precision) compared to using LIME to explain LR.
+The LIME \& LSTM combination is reasonably strong on all datasets, as is SHAP \& LR.
 TER is a reliable indicator of the difficulty of the remainder (unhighlighted part) of the complex sentence.
-We also observe that ED with a substitution penalty of 1.5 is a reasonable metric which efficiently captures the variations among the explanations.
-On Newsela and Biendata, the end-to-end extractive adversarial networks yield solid performances (especially TER and ED 1.5), indicating that jointly making predictions and generating explanations is a promising direction, in which the two tasks reinforce each other.
-In Table \ref{table_explanations} we provide examples of highlighted complex sentences by each explanatory model.
+ED with a substitution penalty of 1.5 efficiently captures the variations among the explanations.
+On Newsela and Biendata, the extractive adversarial networks yield solid performances (especially TER and ED 1.5), indicating that jointly making predictions and generating explanations reinforces each other.
+Table \ref{table_explanations} provides examples of highlighted complex sentences by each explanatory model.